-SMALL TOWN ATMOSPHERE - is defined as a compact portion of the Downtown area, characterized by tree-lined streets, on-street parking, parks, and open space, wide sidewalks, unified benches, trash receptacles, and the like.
-"Small Town Atmosphere" may also apply to the traditional (historic) downtown that includes a variety of small shops, boutiques, and traditional architecture enhanced to encourage pedestrian use and a pleasant, friendly environment.
+SMALL TOWN ATMOSPHERE - Is defined as a generally, characterized by tree-lined streets, on-street parking, parks, and open space, wide sidewalks, unified benches, trash receptacles, and the like.
+For the downtown area it is downtown development characterized by traditional architecture, landscaping and street sculpting designed to encourage pedestrian use and a pleasant friendly atmosphere.